 The Needs that came up were: the need for accomplishment, learning, and growth, creativity, play, and inspiration.

 I then asked myself, “What strategies can I use to nurture these needs that came up for me?”

 The Request I made of myself: Would I be willing to take at least 3 hours a week and dedicate them to doing something creative that I enjoy?
 If you are wondering, I said “Yes!”

-I realized that the jealousy I was feeling was because I saw my friend using her time being creative and doing something she really enjoyed, that I too have that beautiful need of creativity living inside of me!
+I realized that the jealousy I was feeling was because I saw my friend using her time being creative and doing something she really enjoyed, that I too have the beautiful need for creativity living inside of me!
 I also recognized that there were other feelings behind the jealousy.
 One being shame because I was feeling jealous of someone that I cared about.
-The green-eyed friend that reared it’s head, gave me an opportunity to discover within myself something that needed some attention in order to create balance in my life.
+The green-eyed friend that reared its head, gave me an opportunity to discover within myself something that needed some attention in order to create balance in my life.